 Mary has extensive experience working in peak bodies across the community and health sectors having held senior roles in business management, corporate services, governance, policy and membership services.
 Mary previously worked at the Australian Medical Association and the Royal Australian College of General Practitioners.
 She also has experience in service delivery having managed a large Canberra general practice medical clinic for many years.

-As Senior Director, Strategic Operations and Economic Policy, Joe's priority is to influence government policy and decision-makers with responsibility for, and control over, the important economic levers which impact on the social and economic wellbeing of people in Australia.
-Joe's focus is to advance policies which improve social services to, and the wellbeing of, the disadvantaged and vulnerable in our community by developing and advocating for policy reforms which address income inequality and adequacy; and improve the sustainability of social services provision.
+Joe's priority is to influence government policy and decision-makers with responsibility for, and control over, the important social and economic levers which impact on the wellbeing of people in Australia.
+Joe's focus is to advance those policies which improve social services to, and the wellbeing of, the disadvantaged and vulnerable in our community and position Catholic Social Services Australia and its members as sector leaders in this field.

-Joe has more than 25 years of experience spanning the government and NFP sectors in areas such advocacy, marketing and fundraising, human resources and business management.
-His extensive social services advocacy and policy expertise is well recognised across government circles which has resulted in his appointment to a number of Government and advisory bodies over his career.
-In July 2016 Joe was appointed as the inaugural Community Chair of the ATO's NFP Stewardship Group.
+Joe has more than 25 years of experience spanning the government and NFP sectors in advocacy, marketing and fundraising, human resources and business management.
+His extensive leadership in policy development and advocacy is well recognised across government circles which has resulted in his appointment to a number of Government and advisory bodies over his career.

 Joe has a Bachelor's Degree in Administration and Masters in Legal Studies, specialising in public law.

 Brenton Prosser, PhD

 As Director of Research, Brenton’s role is to develop and deliver high quality research strategy and outcomes to support the policy, advocacy and public awareness initiatives of CSSA.
 With research experience across academic, political, public and private sectors, he brings a unique perspective that links high-level policy design to mixed method evidence production and service delivery evaluation.